August 31, 2020

 “Expanding the hours and services at AppFamily Medicine makes sense because it brings us closer to our purpose of being a full-service healthcare home for the entire family.
 With additional providers and extended hours, High Country families will be able to access the care they need when they need it,” said Dr. Molly Benedum, AppFamily physician and director of MAHEC Rural Family Medicine Residency Program.

 With the expansion of AppFamily Medicine’s same-day and walk-in care, AppUrgent Care Center in Boone closed it’s current location on September 11th.
-The services offered at AppUrgent Care is now available at AppFamily Medicine, with the exception of x-ray, urine drug screens and breath alcohol testing.
+The services offered at AppUrgent Care are now available at AppFamily Medicine, with the exception of x-ray, urine drug screens and breath alcohol testing.

 “We are excited to expand AppFamily Medicine to include services historically provided by AppUrgent Care.
 By transitioning these services to AppFamily Medicine, patients will have a comprehensive and seamless experience between urgent and primary care, and access to twelve providers with experience in pediatrics, women’s health, behavioral health, and more,” said Benedum.